Frequently Asked Questions

 What happens if I fail the TEAS test?
 Can I still get into the RN Program?

-If you do not achieve a passing score of 62% or higher on the TEAS test version V, you will receive instructions on remediation, and will have one more opportunity to retest.
+If you do not achieve a passing score of 62% or higher on your first attempt of the TEAS test version V, you may contact Mrs. Belen Kersten at firstname.lastname@example.org for remediation instructions.

 Can I send official transcripts with my Nursing application, or does the college I attended have to send them?